 It is good practice to think about how your development could adapt to coastal change in the future.
 For example, how would it cope with an increase in winter storms or higher tidal surges?
 There may be opportunities to build in adaptability at the design stage that will help to minimise future maintenance or damage.
 As marine plans are implemented, they will also consider the implications of coastal change when preparing the policies that will guide future coastal development.
 The National Planning Policy Framework states that new development should be planned to avoid increased vulnerability to impacts arising from climate change, and in vulnerable areas care should be taken to ensure that risks can be managed through suitable adaptation measures, including through the planning of green infrastructure.

-The Flood and Water Management Act, 2010 includes provision for a National Flood and Coastal Erosion Risk Management Strategy for England; it provides a national framework for communities to develop local partnerships and solutions to the flood and coastal erosion risks they face and underpins the partnership approach to funding flood and coastal resilience projects.
+The Flood and Water Management Act, 2010 includes provision for a National Flood and Coastal Erosion Risk Management Strategy for England; this provides a national framework for communities to develop local partnerships and solutions to the flood and coastal erosion risks they face and underpins the partnership approach to funding flood and coastal resilience projects.
+Government has published guidance on how to complete a Flood and Coastal Erosion Risk Management appraisal.

 A Shoreline Management Plan (SMP) is a large-scale assessment of the risks associated with natural coastal processes and helps reduce these risks to people and the developed, historic and natural environments.
 SMPs include an action plan that prioritises what work is needed to manage coastal processes into the future, and where it will happen.
 This in turn forms the basis for deciding and putting in place specific flood and erosion risk management schemes, coastal erosion monitoring and further research on how best to adapt to coastal change.
 For each section of the coast the SMP will show four options, whether the policy is to 'hold the line', 'managed realignment', 'no active intervention' or 'adaptive management'.